-Procter & Gamble, he served in a variety of executive leadership positions, including Vice Chairman Global Health and Well-being, Group President Global Household Care, and Group President of North American Operations.
+Robert A. Steele has been a member of our Board of Directors since October 2014.
+In 2011, Mr. Steele retired from Procter & Gamble as the company's Vice Chairman Health Care.
+During his 35-year tenure with Procter & Gamble, he served in a variety of executive leadership positions, including Vice Chairman Global Health and Well-being, Group President Global Household Care, and Group President of North American Operations.
 Mr. Steele is a board member of BJ's Wholesale Club Holdings, Inc., where he serves as the Lead Director and on the Audit Committee.
-Mr. Steele is also a board member of Newell Inc., where he serves on the Compensation Committee and serves as the Chair of the Nominating & Governance Committee.
+Mr. Steele is also a board member of Newell Inc., where he serves on the Compensation Committee and the Nominating & Governance Committee.
 Mr. Steele was previously a member of the board of directors of the Keurig/Green Mountain Coffee Company, Beam Inc., LSI Industries, Inc. and Kellogg Company.
 Mr. Steele has a bachelor's degree in Economics from College of Wooster and a M.B.A. from Cleveland State University.
 Mr. Steele's in-depth knowledge of the global consumer goods market and his leadership and business experience qualifies him to serve as a director of the Company.

-Stephen E. Sterrett
+Stephen E. Sterrett Age: 67 Director